NathanBland/Sprout/README.md

 Sprout
 ======

-An open learning platform written with node js
+A light weight open learning platform written with node js.
+This project seeks to create a platform that is simple and extensible while providing a simple learning management system.npm